ibexa/documentation-developer/docs/commerce/payment/extend_payment.md

 ## Create custom payment method type

 If your application needs payment methods of other type than the default `offline` one, you must create custom payment method types.

 !!! note "Gateway integration requirement"

     [[= product_name =]] does not come with gateway redirects.
 Whether you are an integrator or the end customer, it is your responsibility to implement payment gateway integration.

-### Custom payment method type definition
+### Define custom payment method type

 Create a PHP definition of the payment method type.